 ********* Introductory statement on purpose moved to context document. *********

 The DDI community has surpassed the two-decade mark in developing and maintaining DDI products.
 The first specification was for codebooks and addressed needs to document datasets employing XML that would represent printed codebooks, which traditionally was associated with a dataset at the conclusion of a project.
-XML permitted redenering this codebook in a variety of formats, including the capability to publish on the Web.
+XML permitted rendering this codebook in a variety of formats, including the capability to publish on the Web.
 This specification still satisfies the needs of many users, especially those who primarily need a way of sharing documented datasets.

-The second specification introduced a lifecycle perspective, meeting requirements beyond the DDI-codebook.
+The second specification introduced a lifecycle perspective, meeting requirements beyond the DDI-Codebook.
 It provides a way to describe the processes through which data move from planning, collection, processing, analysis, dissemination, and preservation.
 In addition to documenting a more comprehensive record for data, this descriptive content serves as valuable input driving further processes both within and outside the project in which it was produced.
 As a consequence, this specification broadens the reuse value of this metadata.
 Not only can the metadata be used to reexpress this information in different formats, it can serve as the input to machine-actionable tasks.

 The third specification is DDI-Model and features new functionality enabling the description of data working from a model of concepts and relationships that can readily employ bindings to current technologies and new technologies in the future.
 Global digital research infrastructure is changing the way researchers conduct their work.
 Increasingly, a variety of online services are essential to conduct research and, as a consequence, there is a need to develop workflows moving across infrastructure services for which metadata play a critical role.
 DDI-Model will increase the capacity for technical interoperability of DDI products on digital research infrastructure.